- Introduction

 Run the following commands to grant the required privileges to the database user, to create the database objects needed to load and store your data:

-GRANT CREATE, TEMPORARY ON DATABASE <database_name> TO <user_name>; GRANT CREATE, USAGE ON SCHEMA <schema_name> to <user_name>;
+GRANT CREATE, CONNECT, TEMPORARY ON DATABASE <database_name> TO <database_username>; GRANT CREATE, SELECT, USAGE ON SCHEMA <schema_name> to <user_name>;

 Note: Replace the placeholder values in the commands given above with your own.